 Also teaching in the PhD program, Sonja Kuftinec investigates how we can use performance and theatre to create social change.
 She has written books on LA’s community-based theatre company, Cornerstone, and on theatrical facilitation with youth in the context of violent conflict in the Balkans, and in the Middle East.

 Lisa Channer specializes in directing, physical theatre, creating original work, Russian theatre, and ensemble theatre in her teaching.
 She is co-artistic director of Theatre Novi Most, a professional company that recently toured RANT, an original work, to San Francisco’s FURY Factory Festival.
-Earlier this year, she co-directed a three month Kurt Weill and Bertolt Brecht Festival with the University of Minnesota’s School of Music, the Department of German, Scandinavian & Dutch, and the Department of Theatre Arts & Dance in which she produced a Weill–Brecht Smorgasbord of newly translated, little known works by these giants of twentieth century theatre.
+Earlier this year, she co-directed a three month Kurt Weill and Bertolt Brecht Festival with the University of Minnesota’s School of Music, the Department of German, Nordic, Slavic & Dutch, and the Department of Theatre Arts & Dance in which she produced a Weill–Brecht Smorgasbord of newly translated, little known works by these giants of twentieth-century theatre.

 Margaret Werry studies performance practices in public culture.
 Her recent publications examine the relationship between tourism performance, cultural policy, and ethnic politics in New Zealand, and the role of performance in national museums.